kean/Nuke/README.md

 You can use Nuke in combination with [Preheat](https://github.com/kean/Preheat) library which automates preheating of content in `UICollectionView` and `UITableView`.
 With iOS 10.0 you might want to use new [prefetching APIs](https://developer.apple.com/reference/uikit/uitableviewdatasourceprefetching) provided by iOS.

-> See [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md) to see what else you can do to improve performance
+> Check out [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md) to see what else you can do to improve performance

 # Extensions<a name="h_plugins"></a>